alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

   * BS Cognitive Studies
   * BS Architecture and the Built Environment
   * Peabody Scholar
+  * Magna Cum Laude
 * Canyon Crest Academy, Class of '21

 ## Experience

+* Barge Design Solutions (May 2024-Present)
+  * Currently working as a full time Landscape Architecture & Planning Intern.
+Working on a variety of projects ranging from curating graphic maps and documents for prospective clients to studying and writing Comprehensive Plan elements.
-* Vanderbilt Institute for Spatial Research (2023-Present)
+* Vanderbilt Institute for Spatial Research (2023-2024)
-  * Currently working as a lab assistant doing georeferencing work for the Ladies' Hermitage Foundation
+  * Worked as a lab assistant doing georeferencing work for multiple local historical preservation projects, including the Ladies' Hermitage Foundation and the William Edmonson Homesite project.
 * Peabody Scholars Program (2021-Present)
   * Selective college-wide honors program for students engaged in community service and leadership
 * GRID Architecture and Design Journal (2023-Present)